geotools/geotools/docs/user/library/referencing/axis.rst

 Axis
 ----

-A quick page to help take apart the CoordianteReferenceSystem object and figure out what the raw data is measuring.
+A quick page to help take apart the CoordinateReferenceSystem object and figure out what the raw data is measuring.

 This is most often phrased as the question "What axis is X?" on our mailing list.